 Transforming Hate Into Hope: Trolls & Trash Bridge Clean-Up and Fundraiser

-Last month, lumenomics received the following email through our website’s contact portal:
+In August, lumenomics received the following email through our website’s contact portal:

-As a certified LGBTQ-owned company in the construction industry, we’re used to judgmental looks, raised eyebrows, even the occasional cold shoulder, but outright targeted hate like this was a first for us.

-We work hard to be boldly visible in our industry.
+As a certified LGBTQ-owned company in the construction industry, we’re used to judgmental looks, raised eyebrows, and even the occasional cold shoulder.
+However, outright targeted hate like this was a first for us.
+At lumenomics, we work hard to be boldly visible in our industry as an LGBTQ+ business.
 While it’s often intimidating, our experiences have never discouraged us from being who we are and standing up for what we believe in.